-The young lady or an old woman is a famous ambiguous optical illusion in which the brain switches between seeing a young girl and an old woman.
+A young lady or an old woman is a famous ambiguous optical illusion in which the brain switches between seeing an old woman and a young lady.

 This optical illusion is also known as: